StadGent/fractal_styleguide_gent-base/components/41-organisms/header/README.md

 The header is the first visible component on every page.
 The position of the header is fixed on the page.

-The header is shown and behaves in two different ways depending on the device's screen resolutions:
+Depending on the device's screen resolution, the header switches to one of the two following modes:

 * **Desktop header**: Desktop resolutions and tablet in landscape mode
 * **Mobile header**: Tablet in portrait mode and mobile resolutions